What Was The League of Nations?

 Despite its failure and disbandment during World War II, the League of Nations drastically changed international relations for the better, presaging a new era of global cooperation.
-The prestige and genuinely international nature of the LoN’s successor, the United Nations, is its greatest legacy.
+The prestige and genuinely international nature of the League of Nations’ successor, the United Nations (UN), is its greatest legacy.
 The UN provides mediation services in international disputes, and promotes global peace, sustainability and justice, much like the League aimed to do.

 The League of Nations was a direct response to the horrors of World War I, and was motivated by the aim of preventing a repetition of such devastating conflict.
 While it failed in this prevention, it did establish a new standard for international institutions and replaced the outdated diplomatic strategies of the nineteenth century.
 Its active legacy can be seen in the aims, values and work of the United Nations.

 - Interested in becoming a Politician?
-Read our blog How to become a Politician!
+Read more about how to become a Politician!